2019 TBP Convention

 - Email members' resumes in a zipped folder to ; click here for formatting details which must be followed.

-- Dress is business casual Thursday & Saturday, business attire required for Friday.
+- Dress is business casual Thursday and business attire required for Saturday.
 More information here.

 - Review Professionalism Policy.